The reality is that these days HIV is most dangerous when you don’t know that you have it.

 If you are testing in a NZAF centre and...

 The result is positive, you are in safe hands.
 We will look after you, advise you on next steps and call support people as appropriate.
-In either case, we have services available for ongoing counselling if you have any issues relating to HIV, sex or your general wellbeing.
+In either case, we have services available for ongoing counselling if you have any issues relating to HIV, sexual life or your general wellbeing.

 The first thing that will happen is you will be referred on to specialist care who will run a test to confirm your result and give you your diagnosis.